Size: 2000mm x 500mm x 400mm H.

 Seat made from plywood using five different types of wood (walnut, mahogany, cherry, oak and ash).
 Inner metal reinforcement.
 Plywood legs with edging and walnut veneer (on the outside) and birch veneer (on the inside).
 Lower panel made from birch plywood, hot-press curved and with beech veneer.
 Vegetable oil finish.
 Adjustable feet.

 We offer various delivery options to ensure your orders are delivered in a style that correctly suits you.
-Orders can always be collected in store. for smaller items there is the option of delivery via UPS and for larger items we offer our two man white glove delivery and installation service.
+Orders can always be collected in-store.
+For smaller items, there is the option of delivery via DPD and for larger items, our delivery team will deliver it to you.

 NOTE: ALL DELIVERY OPTIONS ARE SELECTED AT THE CHECKOUT PAGE.

-Find out more about the delivery options bellow.
+Find out more about the delivery options below.

 Royal Mail Carriers